YLu-1258/verl-articulation/tests/README.md

 # Tests layout

-Each folder under tests/ corresponds to a test category for a sub-namespace in verl.
+Each folder under tests/ corresponds to a test category for a sub-namespace in verl_articulation.
 For instance:
 - `tests/trainer` for testing functionality related to `verl/trainer`
 - `tests/models` for testing functionality related to `verl/models`
 - ...